ShoYamanishi/AppleNumericalComputing/05_radix_sort/README.md

 ## 4.5.
 Comparison Among Metal Implementations
 The following chart shows the relative running times taken to perform one sort in *int* and *float* for 4 Metal implementations in log-lin scale.
 X-axis is the size of the input array, and Y-axis is the relative running time of each implementation relative to 'METAL UNCOALESCED_WRITE_EARLY_OUT 0 0', which is fixed at 1.0.
+The nubmers for the early-out implementations on this page were measured for the entire 16 shifts.
+The difference from the nubmers for the non-eraly-out implementatios shows the overhead of the additional check per shift.

 ### Legend